Alee4738/everyone-say-wow/README.md

 Goal: Make a button that says "errione-say-wow" (everyone say wow)

 Doing
+- I can run a hello world program using the Arduino IDE

+Todo

 - I can make a grove LED light up
-  - Run a .c program of mraa, removing the libraries from the standard location and using -L and -l flags properly
-  - A big problem with mraa code, see [edison only segfaults](./edison-only-segfaults.md)

-Todo

-- Run .cpp program that uses mraa
 - I can play a single tone on load
 - I can detect the button press
 - I can output a single tone by pressing a button